shabangg/minivault/README.md

 ## Logging

-All interactions are logged to `logs/log.jsonl` in a detailed JSONL format:
+All interactions are logged to `logs/log.jsonl` in a detailed JSONL format.
+The logs directory is mounted directly from the host system for easy access and persistence.

 ```json
 {